ariebesehl/RaggedAlliance2/README.md

 - Presently, it is only written for and usable on **Tanoa** (the building configs above require it; there are generics, but also only for Tanoa (tropical flavor; generifying this is also possible, in theory, or maybe just LUT translation))
 - It requires **all official DLCs (e.g. Marksmen DLC, etc.), including Contact** and **no mods** to have the **same experience as the developer and clients** that have so far tested it
 - You can replace the place-holding sound files with the real deal for the more authentic experience; only intro (Menu music), win (sector won), lose (sector lost) are implemented; they add a lot of atmosphere, but I don't want to tread licensing issues by including them here, so this is on you
+- **For the actual current source code, please refer to the attachments of the releases**

 ## Instructions
 Download the latest release [here](https://github.com/ariebesehl/RaggedAlliance2/releases).
 Does **not** work on single-player, functional on self-hosted multiplayer ~~with slightly limited gaming experience (e.g. locations supposed to be discovered are already marked on map)~~ (May have been fixed), designed for and works best on dedicated servers.